mdbridge/click-by-voice/README.md

 ### Other issues

-* Click by Voice, like any Chrome extension, is unable to run on chrome:// URLs like settings and extensions pages or in built-in dialog boxes like the "add bookmarks" dialog box justify line
+* Click by Voice, like any Chrome extension, is unable to run on `chrome://` URLs like the settings and extensions pages or in built-in dialog boxes like the "add bookmarks" dialog box
-  * ditto https://chrome.google.com URLS (e.g., developer dashboard)
+  * ditto `https://chrome.google.com` URLS (e.g., the developer dashboard)

 ## Other

-Please address questions and issues to <a href="http://www.knowbrainer.com/forums/forum/messageview.cfm?catid=25&threadid=22663">this thread</a>.
+Please address questions and issues to <a href="http://www.knowbrainer.com/forums/forum/messageview.cfm?catid=25&threadid=22663">this Knowbrainer thread</a>.